DurianStallSingapore/ZILMiner/README.md

 Standalone **executables** for *Linux*, *macOS* and *Windows* are provided in the [**Releases**](https://github.com/DurianStallSingapore/ZILMiner/releases) section.
 Download an archive for your operating system and unpack the content to a place accessible from command line.
-After which, the zilminer will be ready to go.
+After which, zilminer will be ready to go.

 ## Usage

-The **zilminer** is a command line program.
+**zilminer** is a command line program.
 This means you will have to launch it either from a Windows command prompt or Linux Bash console.
 You can also create shortcuts to predefined commands using a Linux Bash script or Windows batch/cmd file.
 For the full list of available commands, please enter the following: